JuliaLang/julia/doc/src/manual/calling-c-and-fortran-code.md

 of pointers to memory managed by either Julia or C through the implicit call to [`Base.cconvert()`](@ref).
  In contrast, pointers returned by the C function called should be declared to be of output type `Ptr{T}`, reflecting that the memory pointed to is managed by C only.
-Pointers contained in C structs should be represented as fields of type `Ptr{T}` within the corresponding Julia immutable types designed to mimic the internal structure of corresponding C structs.
+Pointers contained in C structs should be represented as fields of type `Ptr{T}` within the corresponding Julia struct types designed to mimic the internal structure of corresponding C structs.

 In Julia code wrapping calls to external Fortran routines, all input arguments should be declared